Ptolemy atlas – Claudii Ptolemaei Tabulae geographicae (..); G. Mercator / C. Ptolemy – 1730 (1578)

 Ptolemy’s Geographia in Renaissance Europe

 Claudius Ptolemy (Egypt: ca. 100-170 AD) was an ancient geographer, astronomer, and mathematician.
+He was the first to use longitudinal and latitudinal coordinates.
+This idea of a global coordinates system was highly influential, and we use a similar system today.
 He is known today through translations and transcriptions of his work, but little is known about his life besides his residence in Alexandria.

 Several of his works are still known today, although they have passed through several alterations and languages over the centuries.
 The Almagest, in thirteen books, discusses astronomy.
 It is in the Almagest that Ptolemy postulates his geocentric universe.
 His geometric ideas are contained in the Analemma, and his optical ideas were presented in five books known as the Optica.